mcc-us/bookkeeping/_posts/2023-12-26-double-entry-bookkeeping.md

 tags: drcr
 ---

 Double-entry accounting is a method used to track the categories: *Assets, Liabilities, Owner Equity, Revenue, Expenses*.
-ALORE are the main categories that transactions fall into.
+"ALORE" are the main categories that transactions fall into.

 > #### A L O R E = Assets, Liabilities, Owner Equity, Revenue, Expenses {: .block-tip }